bhuisgen/zabbix-docker/docs/TEMPLATES.md

 File: *template_docker_engine.xml*

-This template contains all docker engine items and discovery rules for containers, containers statistics (like CPU and memory) and containers top processes.
+This template contains all docker items and discovery rules for containers, containers statistics (like CPU and memory) and containers top processes.

 Add it to all your docker hosts.

-## Docker Manager

-File: *template_docker_manager.xml*

-This template contains all docker cluster items and discovery rules for services.

-Add it all your swarm managers as zabbix-docker will detect himself which is the active leader before sending metrics.

-To use it, you should do:

-- configure the *hostname_cluster* option in *zabbix* section of zabbix-docker on all instances

-- create a zabbix host without agent using the cluster hostname as configured previously

-- add it this template

 ## Docker Cluster

 File: *template_docker_cluster.xml*

-This template is a pure zabbix template containing all the aggregated items from the previous templates allowing you to summarize the metrics and resources per cluster.
+This template is a pure zabbix template containing all the aggregated items from the previous templates allowing you to aggregate the metrics and resources of your docker nodes per cluster.

 To use it, you should: